Scoring Your Credit - How's Your Credit Score

 - Credit Inquiries — Do you have too many open accounts?

-In reviewing your credit history, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+When you pull your credit report, you'll discover that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all three of the bureaus.
+Because of this, you have three scores, one for each scoring model.

-Lenders want to be positive that giving you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 740 to get a decent interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of someone having a better credit score.
+Lenders want to ensure that allowing you a loan is a safe move.
+Your credit score gives lenders a view of what type of borrower you'll be based solely on your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
+You can qualify for a loan with a lower score, but the interest accumulated over the life of the loan could be more than double the amount of someone with a higher credit score.

-We're used to working with all levels of credit history.
-Call us at (786) 388-0110 and we can help you get on the right track to the home of your dreams.
+Improving your credit is the best way to ease into buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
-Improving your FICO score takes time.
-It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a few years by monitoring your credit report and by using your credit wisely.
-The best way to do this is to know your FICO score.
-You'll improve your credit score by using these tips:
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be difficult to make a large-scale change in your number with quick fixes, but your score can improve in a few years by keeping tabs your credit report and by using your credit wisely.
+The most important thing is to know your FICO score.
+Here are some ways you can improve your credit score:

 - Keep your cards in rotation.
 Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts stay active.
 But, be sure to pay them off in one or two payments.

 Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
-With the help of Delphi Investment Realty, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Delphi Investment Realty, the loan application process can be a stress-free experience so you, too, can become a homeowner.